codebyjsa/Twitter_Simulator_CLI/README.md

 ```

 - **Option 1:**
-  Enter a username and your tweet (max 60 characters).
+  - Enter a username and your tweet (max 60 characters).
-  A timestamp will be added automatically.
+  - A timestamp will be recorded automatically for each tweet.

 - **Option 2:**
-  Enter a username to retrieve all their tweets along with their timestamps.
+  - Enter a username to retrieve and view all their tweets along with timestamps.

 - **Option 3:**
-  Exit the program.
+  - Exit the program safely.

 🔹 Each user can post **up to 10 tweets** only.
-🔹 Tweets are stored **temporarily in memory** (no database used).
+🔹 Tweets are stored **temporarily in memory** (no database or file storage).
 🔹 Handles **invalid inputs** gracefully.

 ---